 - Listen to some of the Best Outdoor Podcasts

 - Bring along something to keep you occupied at camp: Sketch pad and pencils, a hammock and a great book (check out our roundup of the best adventure books), a deck of cards, a ukulele or guitar — if you’re musically-inclined

 - If you’re camping close town and go out to eat, sit at the bar and chat up the bartender to get some suggestions or local favorites

 - Use the REI MTB Project or Trailforks to find local bike trails

 - Download a constellation app, like Sky Map, for stargazing on a clear night

-Got more questions about beginner car camping?
+Got more questions about car camping for beginners?
 Leave a comment below!